 Moving abroad is a dream for many, but finding an international job can be a daunting task.
 Knowing where to start and how to proceed is enough to stop even the most seasoned travelers in their tracks.
 Finding a job and relocating to another country isn't like any travel you're used to -- and that's a good thing!
 Living overseas is an exciting experience and can promote both personal and professional growth.

-Are you ready to work outside your own country?
-We’re here to show you how to apply for jobs abroad.
+Are you ready to work abroad?
+We’re here to show you how to apply for jobs overseas in four simple steps.

-Networking is key to finding a job in every situation.
-These days networking is done the old fashion way - through word of mouth, friends and parties - as well as online.
-LinkedIn is a fantastic place to start to mingle with CEOs, startups, etc. and maybe even catch a few breaks on the job front.
+Networking is an essential skill set to finding a job in nearly every situation.
+These days networking is both done the old fashion way - through word of mouth, friends, and parties - as well as online.
+You can often find communities of digital nomads and international job seekers, as well as companies looking to hire them, through groups on social media sites like LinkedIn.
+Finding online groups with similar career interests is a fantastic place to start making contacts internationally and may even land you your first overseas job.

 Don't just sit back and watch - be proactive.
 Ask people who hire on behalf of prospective companies abroad to connect.
 Look at the job listings every day based on your preferences.

 Search your local area and attend overseas job fairs.
 International job fairs are yet another way to find companies recruiting people to work in their international offices.
 You could even go through an interview on the spot, but at the least, you'll get your foot in the door.